Why the Giants Club is needed more now than ever

 Another recently-joined member is Alya Michelson, an artist, philanthropist, and journalist.
 With her husband, Dr. Gary K. Michelson, she co-chairs Michelson Philanthropies - the Los Angeles-based network of private foundations.

-As a leading advocate for animal welfare and protection, Anya was involved in helping to pass California’s Wildlife Protection Act of 2019, which prohibits commercial or recreational trapping on both public and private lands; and AB44, which makes it unlawful to manufacture, sell, offer for sale, display for sale, trade, give, donate or otherwise distribute a fur product in the state.
+As a leading advocate for animal welfare and protection, Alya was involved in helping to pass California’s Wildlife Protection Act of 2019, which prohibits commercial or recreational trapping on both public and private lands; and AB44, which makes it unlawful to manufacture, sell, offer for sale, display for sale, trade, give, donate or otherwise distribute a fur product in the state.

 Alya says “our current relationship with nature is unsustainable, and investment in nature—including ending deforestation and controlling the wildlife trade—is essential.
 With my husband, we know the key is effective advocacy and lobbying efforts to make the case for the world’s wealthiest nations to invest in the protection of natural ecosystems and the diversity of the life they hold.”